dmitryhits/lib2nbdev/README.md

 # lib2nbdev
-> An all-inclusive package for converting your existing libraries and projects into `nbdev` ones developed by Novetta.
+> An all-inclusive package for converting your existing libraries and projects into `nbdev` ones.
+Developed by Novetta.

 [nbdev](nbdev.fast.ai) is a fantastic workflow aimed at centralizing documentation, testing, and source code generation all out of one place: Jupyter Notebooks.
 However, what if you already have an existing project?
 As it stands the only way to convert your library over is through manual tasks (which can take > 30 hrs!).

 `lib2nbdev` is the solution!

-Instead, we can perform a one-time conversion on any existing library, so long as a `settings.ini` is generated in the project's core directory.
-Such as:
+Instead, we can perform a one-time conversion on any existing library.
+During the conversion process the library will help you generate a proper `settings.ini` configuration file for your project.
+However you can also generate your own `settings.ini` and put it in your project's core directory, such as:

 - `lib2nbdev`
   - **`settings.ini`**